Gabriel Moreno Player Props: Diamondbacks vs. Padres

 Gabriel Moreno At The Plate

-- Moreno is batting .240 with four doubles, a home run and a walk.
+- Moreno has four doubles, a home run and a walk while hitting .278.

-- He has hit a long ball in one of 15 games, and in 1.9% of his plate appearances.
+- He has hit a home run in one of 16 games, and in 1.8% of his plate appearances.

-- Moreno has driven in a run in seven games this season (46.7%), including one multiple-RBI game.
+- In eight games this year (50.0%), Moreno has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.